-- Complete Online Application for Admission at www.park.edu - Pay \$100 USD application fee (non-refundable) by credit card or mail your check - Submit official transcripts in a sealed envelope - Submit TOEFL/IELTS for "full admission" for English Proficiency - Notify International Student Admissions and Services at international@park.edu if the applicant is interested in "conditional admission". - Submit Statement of Finances - Submit Affidavit of Support form - Submit colored copy of passport - Transfer-In submit copy of visa, I-94, and I-20/DS-2019, Transfer-In Form - Mail your documents and/or application fee check to: - School of Graduate and Professional Studies Park University 911 Main St., Suite 900 Kansas City, MO 64105
+- Complete Online Application for Admission at www.park.edu - Pay \$100 USD application fee (non-refundable) by credit card or mail your check - Submit official transcripts in a sealed envelope - Submit TOEFL/IELTS as proof of English Proficiency for "full admission". - Notify International Student Admissions and Services at international@park.edu if the applicant is interested in "conditional admission". - Submit Statement of Finances - Submit Affidavit of Support form - Submit colored copy of passport - Transfer-In submit copy of visa, I-94, and I-20/DS-2019, Transfer-In Form - Mail your documents and/or application fee check to: